-This DCP provides planning controls that aim to produce a high standard of design and thereby improve the overall environmental amenity and liveability for the residents of the City of Botany Bay.
+This DCP provides planning controls that aim to produce a high standard of design and thereby improve the overall environmental amenity and liveability for the residents of Bayside.

 The DCP is intended to advise residents, applicants, developers and their agents at an early stage of the design process and will be applied by the Council when considering the impact of development proposals.